aanckr/co3-final-project/README.md

    * Worked on the API

    * Worked on the backend for:
      * Home
        * Get current location
-     * Get nearby sights, restaurants, and shopping options
+       * Get nearby sights, restaurants and shopping options
-     * Get location details
+       * Get their location details
      * Profile
      * Settings
-   * Exploring View
+     * Exploring
      * Recommendation

 * **Alea**:
-   * Created the Mockup

    * Worked on the frontend for:
      * Start
      * Sign Up